-Staff, volunteers, and regular visitors are required to complete this form and pass it to Sarah Waterfield if they have a safeguarding concern about a child in our school.
+Staff, volunteers, and regular visitors are required to complete this form and pass it to [ENTER NAME OF DSL] if they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form Your name and position in
+Full name of child Date of Birth Class/Tutor/For Your name and position in

-group school
+m group school

-oncern/disclosure
+Nature of concern/disclosure

-- at you saw, who else was
+Please include where you were when the child made a disclosure, what you saw, who else was

-there, what did the child say or do and what you u said.
+there, what did the child say or do and what yo u said.

 Time & date of incident:

-Who are you passing this Name: s information to?
+Who are you passing thi s information to?

+Name: S IIIIOI IIIatioii to:

 Name.

 Position:

--

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]

-Liviane it clear it you lide e a raiseu a concern di out a sillilal issue pro eviousiyj
+[Make it clear if you have a raised a concern about a similar issue previously]

+Vous signature

 Your signature:

-(

 Time form completed: